LearnLib/alex/documentation/src/main/docs/contents/user-manual/symbol-management/README.md

 Once the upload is completed, the files are displayed in a list.
 Then, use the **Upload File** action and specify a file to upload and an `input[type="file""]` element.
-Currently, it is not possible to upload multiple files at once.
+Note that currently, it is not possible to upload multiple files at once.

 ### Download